digitalnsw/research-help/recruitment/index.md

 # Research recruitment

 Recruiting the right users for user research can be hard, costly, and time consuming.
 We think a research recruitment service that's open to people doing research in government might help.
+If you'd like to use the recruitment service once it goes live, you can [register your interest](https://forms.gle/UFhcuZURNnW6KCjB7).

 Before we open it up for researchers to use though, we need a lots of users to sign up.
 If we don't have enough people on the list, everyone will end up interviewing the same people.
 We're a really small team though, so we can't build the list without your help!